fulviocazzanti83/homebridge-sky-q/README.md

 # homebridge-sky-q

-[Homebridge](https://github.com/nfarina/homebridge) plugin to turn on/off a Sky Q box.
+Based on [Homebridge](https://github.com/nfarina/homebridge) plugin to turn on/off a Sky Q box.
+Added feature to change channel (work eith Siri).
+I use Elgato Eve app for define a scene like Channel 501.

 ## Installation